EPCL: Frozen CLIP Transformer is An Efficient Point Cloud Encoder

 \section{Introduction}

-Recently, the pretraining-finetuning paradigm has achieved great success in natural language processing (NLP) \cite{chowdhery2022palm,gu2021ppt} and 2D image fields \cite{alayrac2022flamingo,dosovitskiy2020vit,radford2021learning}.
-The main idea of this paradigm is that a pretrained backbone is trained on a large-scale dataset to perceive a broad prior knowledge to generate high-quality representation.
-Then, a downstream task model can be learned by finetuning on a few or no training samples.
-The CLIP models \cite{radford2021learning} are strong pretrained models, which is trained by aligning more than 400 million paired image and text.
-In the end, the CLIP models perceive high-quality representation ability and transferability.
-The inherent alignment between the 2D image and language domain makes it flexible to be applied under few-shot and zero-shot settings.
+Recently, the pretrain-finetune paradigm has achieved great success in natural language processing (NLP) \cite{chowdhery2022palm,gu2021ppt} and 2D image fields \cite{alayrac2022flamingo,dosovitskiy2020vit,radford2021learning}.
+In the pretrain-finetune paradigm, a backbone is first pretrained on a large-scale dataset to learn general and transferable representations.
+Then, the pretrained model is finetuned on training samples of the downstream task to learn task-specific knowledge.

+The CLIP models \cite{radford2021learning} are strong pretrained models, which are trained in the contrastive manner by leveraging more than 400 million image-text pairs.
+The impressive performance of CLIP models on few-shot and zero-shot tasks is attributed to the powerful representation learned from the large quantity of pretraining data and the inherent alignment between the image and language domains.

-In the 3D computer vision field, most of the current pretraining methods \cite{pang2022masked,pang2022masked,qian2022pix4point,yu2022point,xie2020pointcontrast} are trained with limited data, e.g., ShapeNet \cite{shapenet2015} or ScanNet dataset \cite{dai2017scannet}.
-The ShapeNet contains about 50000 objects and the ScanNet contains about 0.11 million valid point clouds cropped from about 1700 indoor rooms \cite{xie2020pointcontrast}.
-Compared to the pretraining data of CLIP in 2D image field, the number of training samples in the 3D point cloud is merely one thousandth.
+However, directly applying the pretrain-finetune paradigm to the point cloud field will confront great difficulties due to the scarcity of training samples as well as the inherent domain gap between point cloud and image domains.
+For instance, the majority of pretraining methods \cite{pang2022masked,qian2022pix4point,yu2022point,xie2020pointcontrast} are trained with limited data, ShapeNet \cite{shapenet2015} or ScanNet datasets \cite{dai2017scannet}.
+ShapeNet contains about 50, 000 objects and ScanNet contains 1, 513 room scans \cite{xie2020pointcontrast}.
+Compared to the pretraining data of CLIP, the number of training samples in the point cloud field is merely ten thousandth.
 The prior knowledge learned from the limited training samples is also limited.

-Inspired by the great success of CLIP, we ask a question: \emph{can we apply the CLIP model to point cloud tasks as a pretrained backbone}?
-If the answer is yes, the 2D and 3D modalities are bridged and we can leverage most of the successful 2D pretrained models for learning effective representations in the 3D point cloud.
-The current 3D pretraining data limitation can be partially addressed.
-However, it is nontrivial to utilize the 2D CLIP model to point cloud tasks due to the inherent domain gap.
+Inspired by the great success of CLIP, we ask a question: \emph{can we apply the CLIP transformer to point cloud tasks as a pretrained encoder}?
+If the answer is yes, the 2D and 3D modalities are bridged and we can leverage the pretrained CLIP transformer for learning effective representations in the point cloud field.
+In this condition, the heavy reliance on 3D pre-training data can also be relieved.